ncurrid/Creation-of-a-professional-data-portfolio/README.md

 ## 2. Elaboration of the specifications (cahier des charges)
 After reviewing all the tasks to do, I created an interactive retroplanning, coupled with a Gantt chart, to ensure that the deadlines will be respected and readjust the time allocation per project if necessary (Excel).

-## 3. Creation of the portfolio on GitHub
+## 3. Creation of my Business Intelligence Analyst portfolio
+I used the collaborative workspace GitHub to design and share my portfolio.

 ### Elaboration of a mind map
 The objective was to repertoriate and classify the content for the portfolio.

-### Creation of a GitHub account and integration of 10 projects and certificates
+### Creation of a GitHub account
 This video loom explains how I proceeded: [Prise en main de GitHub en moins de cinq minutes 🚀](https://www.loom.com/share/3a83e6e1df784d1b873ece2888f6b9e2?sid=431a6245-8fcc-4a88-984b-f85eb9055274)

+### Integration of 10 projects and certifications
+- Created dedicated sections for each completed project (repositories),
+- Described the context, methodology, technologies used for each project,
+- Uploadedd deliverables (eg: presentations, scripts, reports) to illustrate my work,
+- Embeded links to the interactive dashboard and my LinkedIn account,
-You will see that I also created a tagged summary, to help with the navigation between repositories.
+- Created a tagged Summary, to help with the navigation between repositories.

-## 4. Dashboard design (interactive resume)
+## 4. Interactive dashboard creation

 ### Data collection
 Compilation of the data gathered from my CV and my BIA training, including links to different website and platforms, to import on the Power BI dashboard (Excel).